-Calling all misfits and outcasts: CONFESSIONS OF A HATER is a dream for anyone who wished she'd had a secret handbook to transform from a nobody to a somebody, only to walk away when she realized the cool crowd wasn't really that cool...and then go start her own cool crowd.
+Calling all misfits and outcasts: CONFESSIONS OF A HATER is a dream for anyone who wished she'd had a secret handbook to transform from a nobody to a somebody.
+Only to walk away, of course, when she realized the cool crowd wasn't really that cool -- and then go start her own cool crowd.
 Though the premise is a bit of a stretch, the dilemmas and concerns here are as old as time -- or, at least, as old as the invention of the teenager -- and this book confronts them all: the cliques, the popularity contests, the embarrassments, the struggles with identity, and the endless battles over appearance.
 It's all told in a really funny insider voice that seems to get it.

 Parents, however, may take issue: There's a very mature voice here, one that cusses up a storm, casually breaks the rules (and a handful of laws), experiments with (oral) sex and alcohol use.
 To say nothing of characters dotted throughout who joke about weed or shoplift clothes.
 There's a teen pregnancy that nearly undoes a girl, and another who will come undone over her affection for snorting Adderall.
 That said, the narrator's self awareness, intelligence, compassion, and desire to be a good person frames this foray, and the lessons she learns about the price of revenge are poignant.

 Families can talk about cliques.
 Are you in a clique at your school?
 What's it like?
 How do these cliques interact?